Search

 Isabel Martínez - Cosentino

-In this conversation, Isabel reflects on design as a driver of differentiation and competitive advantage, understood not only as an aesthetic issue, but also as a tool for creating value, anticipating trends and putting people at the centre.
+In this conversation, Isabel reflects on design as a driver of differentiation and competitive advantage, understood not only as an aesthetic issue, but also as a tool for creating value, anticipating trends and prioritising people.
 Throughout the interview, she discusses how innovation, sustainability and technology are integrated into the company's DNA; the role of collaboration with leading architects and designers; and the need to think about materials from an emotional, experiential and responsible dimension, capable of improving quality of life and contributing to the long-term progress of the industry.

 As an eminently industrial and manufacturing company, we have several vectors that, since our origins, have been transversal: commitment and investment in innovation and R&D, sustainability and also design.
-Although it sometimes seems to be a discipline that is not very specific or diffuse, design can be found in multiple activities: product design, industrial design, urban and landscape design, architectural design, interior design, ..... and in all these fields our products can have an impact and an important role.
+Although it may sometimes seem like a vague or imprecise discipline, design encompasses a wide range of activities: product design, industrial design, urban and landscape design, architectural design, interior design, ..... and in all these fields our products can have an impact and play an important role.
 That is why design is at the heart of our strategy.

 Villa Panama in Barcelona